mcupak/beacon-adapter-api/README.md

 1. Add this project as a dependency to your project's pom
 2. Implement the BeaconAdapter
 3. Add your project as a dependency to the beacon-java-rest project's pom

-**Notes:**
-The beacon-java-rest project is deployed using Jboss.
-In order for it to detect the custom adapter in its classpath you must annotate your BeaconAdapter implementation with the `@Stateless` annotation from [javax:javaee-api:7.0](https://mvnrepository.com/artifact/javax/javaee-api/7.0)

 ### See Also:
 - [Beacon-Java git](https://github.com/mcupak/beacon-java/)